-Our app-to-app integration enables a seamless connection between your merchant app and our LightPOS app, providing customers with a quick and secure way to complete their payments.
-Check out the details below to get started with the integration for both Android and iOS apps.
+Our app-to-app integration enables a seamless connection between your merchant app and our SoftPOS app, providing customers with a quick and secure way to complete their payments.
+Check out the details below to get started with the integration for Android.

 Android